goldbergyoni/nodebestpractices/README.md

 **TL;DR:** Large images lead to higher exposure to vulnerabilities and increased resource consumption.
 Using leaner Docker images, such as Alpine Linux variants, mitigates this issue.

-**Otherwise:** Building, pushing, and pulling images will take longer, unknown attack vectors can be used by malicious actors, and more resources are consumed.
+**Otherwise:** Building, pushing, and pulling images will take longer, unknown attack vectors can be used by malicious actors and more resources are consumed.

 🔗 [**Read More: Prefer smaller images**](/sections/docker/smaller_base_images.md)